 If an avocado tree is not receiving the proper amount of nutrients, its growth may become stunted and it may fail to produce fruit.

 Although soil is sufficient for some plants, avocado trees need nutrient-rich fertilizer that supplements any deficiencies in the soil for them to be able to thrive.

 Specialized fertilizer isn’t required for avocado trees, but they do need an adequate amount of nitrogen and zinc to ensure proper growth.

-Avocado trees should be fertilized three times throughout the year after they are initially planted, but you can reduce the need for fertilization by properly planting your avocado trees in aerated soil during warmer weather.
+Avocado trees should be fertilized three times throughout the year after they are planted, but you can reduce the need for fertilization by properly planting your avocado trees in aerated soil during warmer weather.

-Avocado trees need to be planted in a well-drained area with direct sunlight, ideally away from other plants that may also be competing for the nitrogen in the soil.
+Avocado trees need to be planted in a well-drained area with direct sunlight, ideally away from other plants that may also be competing for nitrogen in the soil.

 If they are planted in a spot that is prone to flooding, this increases their susceptibility to root rot.

 Avocado trees can be negatively affected by wind and frost, so you want to plant them in an area protected from harsh elements.